-- Booking tours is time-consuming and involve juggling dates and other details.
+- Booking tours are time-consuming and involve juggling dates and other details.
 Having someone do the job can free you up to work on your music.

 - Agents may have familiarity with out of town venues that you don't have and can make wise selections that are appropriate for your audience.

-- Existing relationships with venues and promoters may help agents land you a better deal for shows than you could have secured on your own.
-In fact, since they get a cut of your earnings, it is in their interest to get you the best deal!
+- Existing relationships with venues and promoters may help agents land you a better deal for shows that you could have secured on your own.
+Since they get a cut of your earnings, it is in their interest to get you the best deal!

 Live shows are critical to building a fan base and having an agent on board who can give you a helping hand up to bigger shows, better venues and opening slots for bigger acts can be instrumental in building your career.
 That said, agents should only come into the picture when you're ready to tour.
 If you're currently playing shows in your own town, you don't need to pay an agent to secure those opportunities.
 Wait until you've established a following on your own and then want to expand to the next level.

 Ensure you're getting value for money with an agent who can bring something extra to the table for you—better shows, bigger deals, opening slots on high-profile gigs.
 An agent takes a standard fee of 10%, so if you’re only playing locally, it may not be financially worthwhile until you expand your gigs.